Threshold Regression in Heterogeneous Panel Data with Interactive Fixed Effects: Testing the Null Hypothesis of No Threshold Regression

-\begin{theorem} Suppose that assumptions \ref{ass:commonfactors}-\ref{ass:contthreshvar}, \ref{ass:uniboundmom}, \ref{ass:p_thres_space}-\ref{ass:p_full_rank} and \ref{ass:NLP} hold, as $(N,T) \rightarrow \infty$ and $T/N \rightarrow 0$, under $H_{0}: \delta^0_i = 0$, for all $i$, then $supW \stackrel{d}{\rightarrow} \mathop{sup}_{\gamma \in \Gamma}W^c_{NT}(\gamma)$, where $ W^c_{NT}(\gamma) = \bar{S}(\gamma)'\Bar{K}(\gamma,\gamma)^{-1}\bar{S}(\gamma)$, and $\Bar{S}(\gamma) = \Sigma(\gamma,\gamma)^{-1}S(\gamma)$ is a mean-zero Gaussian process with covariance kernel $\Bar{K}(\gamma^1,\gamma^2) = \Sigma(\gamma^1,\gamma^1)^{-1}K(\gamma^1,\gamma^2)\Sigma(\gamma^2,\gamma^2)^{-1}$. \end{theorem}
+\begin{theorem} Suppose that assumptions \ref{ass:commonfactors}-\ref{ass:contthreshvar}, \ref{ass:uniboundmom}, \ref{ass:p_thres_space}-\ref{ass:p_full_rank} and \ref{ass:NLP} hold, as $(N,T) \rightarrow \infty$ and $T/N \rightarrow 0$, under $H_{0}: \delta^0_i = 0$, for all $i$, then $supW \stackrel{d}{\rightarrow} \mathop{sup}_{\gamma \in \Gamma}\mathcal{W}^c_{NT}(\gamma)$, where $ \mathcal{W}^c_{NT}(\gamma) = \bar{S}(\gamma)'\Bar{K}(\gamma,\gamma)^{-1}\bar{S}(\gamma)$, and $\Bar{S}(\gamma) = L'\Sigma(\gamma,\gamma)^{-1}S(\gamma)$ is a mean-zero Gaussian process with covariance kernel $\Bar{K}(\gamma^1,\gamma^2) = L'\Sigma(\gamma^1,\gamma^1)^{-1}K(\gamma^1,\gamma^2)\Sigma(\gamma^2,\gamma^2)^{-1}L$. \end{theorem}

 The asymptotic distributions described in both Theorems 9 and 10 depend on nuisance parameters.
 Therefore, as advocated by \citet{hansen1996inference}, \citet{chudik2017there}, and \citet{Greta2023}, we use the bootstrap method for inference.
 The steps for the bootstrap and Monte Carlo simulations evaluating its performance can be found in the supplementary online appendix.
+The $T/N\to 0$ assumption can be relaxed to $T/N\to \tau> 0$, by applying the bootstrap of \cite{DeVosStauskas2024}.